 The Justice Department said yesterday it conducted “an exhaustive review of the report and its exhibits, independently gathered and scrutinized a large volume of other documents and tenaciously pursued potential evidentiary leads, including conducting numerous witness interviews.”

 “If any additional or new evidence emerges, today’s assessment does not prevent the department from reviewing such evidence and making a different determination, if warranted,” the department said.

 The government’s announcement came the same day that Goldman Sachs disclosed that U.S. regulators had decided against filing suit against the firm over its role in selling $1.3 billion of mortgage-backed securities.
 The decision by the SEC marked a reversal of course for the agency after its investigators warned in February that they intended to recommend legal action.

 SEC lawyers told Goldman Sachs on Aug.
 6 that they no longer planned to pursue claims against the bank, the company said yesterday in a regulatory filing.
 The regulator had sent Goldman Sachs a so-called Wells notice in February, which typically gives recipients a chance to dissuade investigators from recommending the agency authorize enforcement action.

-Goldman Sachs climbed (GS) 1.1 percent yesterday to $103.60 in New York Stock Exchange composite trading, the highest in three months.
+Goldman Sachs climbed (GS:US) 1.1 percent yesterday to $103.60 in New York Stock Exchange composite trading, the highest in three months.
 The shares have advanced 15 percent this year, compared with a 12 percent gain for the Standard & Poor’s 500 Index.